akhyarrh/akhyarrh.github.io/_posts/2026-02-11-my-vps-setup.md

 ## Common best practice

 Last thing is some common best practice:

 1. Adopt zero trust, dont event trust myself.
 1. DONT use API key inside script directly, save it in `vars.env` and call it key.
 If the script just used by `root` in cron for example, it mode should 600.
+So If wanna do hardening on cron side, I need 3 stuff if secret is involved.
+    1. `task.env` that is in root owned only dir, should only owned and with read/write by root (600).
+    2. `task.sh` which is a cron task that need to be executed by cron (duh).
+Naming should be what this script do (query 3rd party api, uploading backup, etc).
+Does this need 700 or 600 is enough ?
+I dont know.
+Need more learning.
+    3. `run-task.sh` is a wrapper to run `task.sh`, what this script does is load `task.env`, then exec `task.sh`.
+I dont know it should be this way, but some friend said it is safer 😕.
+Obviously this need to be 700.

-1. Password/secret manager that encrypted, open source, audited (Bitwarden, Keepass, etc).
+1. Password/secret manager that encrypt, open source, audited (Bitwarden, Keepass, etc).
+2. 1.
+Backup plan first before planning anything else (this should be in higher priority).
+[Restic](# TODO link to restic) for examole.
 1. Make a plan how selfhosted app/service structured BEFORE first run.
 Stick to FHS as much as possible.
-1. Backup plan first before planning anything else (this should be in higher priority).
-[Restic](# TODO link to restic) for examole.
 1. Because I dont use docker (its a cheap VPS with 1vcpu, 2gb memory, 60gb ssd), so if able only use an app/service that are lightweight, usually that written in C, C++, go, rust.
 If single binary not provided, write automated script to keep it updated and runable by cron.
 1. # TODO add more stuff here